-Picante [/pee-kahn-tay/] sauce is basically a smooth salsa.
-"Picante" means spicy, so yes, ours is that too—but we created it as the perfect peppery, smokey complement to KDT tacos, making it more like an ingredient versus something you would dip a chip into.
+Picante [/pee-kahn-tay/] sauce is basically a smooth, gringo-esque salsa.
+"Picante" means spicy, so yes, ours is that too—but we created it as the perfect peppery complement to KDT tacos, making it more like a condiment versus something you would dip a chip into.

 What's your problem with cotija cheese?